Mobashirahmed/myGIT_cmds_learnings/git_cmds.md

       Now you have to click on shift + ; to type :, then type wq in assosiation with it.
       Now, as you hit the enter button you'll exit the VIM editor.
       And you've successfully inserted your commit message.
+To directly commit and skip the staging area: git commit -a -m "commit_message"

 # Create files using git bash
 use touch command to create new files
 syntax: touch file_name.extension
+      e.g; touch .gitignore

 # Zoom IN and Zoom OUT
 use: 'ctrl + + ' to zoom in